 However, these days photography is his most effective weapon.
 Photography as accurate testimony to the event, the environment and its characters of life.
 In this manifestation we will find him resolved, but even in it an unquestionable installation vocation insinuates itself, which allows him to cut the image and arrange its pieces in concentric circles of small, medium or large formats.
 At other times he simply prefers to fragment the photographs and place them on a cardboard by means of threads or adhesives.
 He is a master of the lens not limited to the traditional procedures of the trade.
 He prefers to break its borders, to enrich them, to give them new expressive possibilities.

 Thus runs the creative work of José Manuel Fors, an activity of a lifetime, imposing and authentic.
 Fascinated by objects and turned into a voracious collector, the author of Hojarasca still continues to reflect on the human nature-creation duality, not as an opposition, but as a harmonious and eternal balance.
 A universe of accumulated fragments remains a leit motiv in his creation.
 Fragments that become textures, colors, objects, photographs.
-Awarded this year with the National Prize for Plastic Arts, José Manuel Fors is undoubtedly one of the great names of contemporary Cuban art.
+Awarded last year with the National Prize for Plastic Arts, José Manuel Fors is undoubtedly one of the great names of contemporary Cuban art.